topdeckmagic/cpsc5910-hw2/README.md

 <https://learn.microsoft.com/en-us/azure/container-instances/container-instances-quickstart-portal>

 I've included the ARM template as deploy_dev.json and deploy_prod.json respectively.
+You can see if your deployments worked or not fully by looking at the ACI instance to find the FQDN and test it out!

 ## Logout Of Your Own Account